 The traditional professional services industry will likely be radically different in ten years.
-Changing clients demands, employee expectations, rapid technology developments and other external factors will change the nature of jobs and skills required in the future.
+Changing clients’ demands, employee expectations, rapid technology developments, and other external factors will change the nature of jobs and skills required in the future.
 Ultimately, these factors, with technology in the lead, may even challenge the very nature of the “practical expertise” that professionals deliver.

 An Age of Disruption

-Many industries and business models are at risk of being disrupted due to rapid technological developments, enabling new business models, replacing old distribution channels and changing the way people and businesses interact with each other.
+Many industries and business models are at risk of being disrupted due to rapid technological developments, enabling new business models, replacing old distribution channels, and changing the way people and businesses interact with each other.

 At this moment we see groundbreaking disruption taking place across most industries.
 When you take a look at the Fortune 1000 over the last 40 years, starting from 1973 you see that major changes have taken place.
 By 1983, one-third of these companies have fallen off the list.
 By 2013, only 30% of the original companies are still on the list.
 This pace of change will continue to increase as only a third of today’s major companies are expected to survive the next 25 years.

-These changes are driven by megatrends that have far-reaching, interrelated consequences for business, economies, industries, societies and individuals.
+These changes are driven by megatrends that have far-reaching, interrelated consequences for business, economies, industries, societies, and individuals.
 Combined they are causing massive transformational shifts.

-Professional services like accounting, legal and consulting have so far not been highly impacted by these technology developments, but all signs are there that real change is coming and that the industry is at the gates of a digital transformation process.
+Professional services like accounting, legal and consulting have so far not been highly impacted by these technological developments, but all signs are there that real change is coming and that the industry is at the gates of a digital transformation process.
 The biggest impact might not just come from new ways of organizing and delivering professional services, but also the very nature of the “practical expertise” that professionals deliver are being challenged.

 But first, take a step back!